 The company strengthened its position as the market leading well flow management services provider in the 2010s, and achieved a number of accomplishments including:

-In 2010, Expro hired an experienced oil services management team to lead the company through its next phase of growth.
-This included the appointment of Mike Jardon in 2016, as Chief Executive Officer, working alongside the existing executive management team of Jean Vernet (CFO), John McAlister (Legal Counsel) and Alistair Geddes (EVP).
+In 2010, Expro hired an experienced oil services management team to lead the company through its next phase of growth, which has seen some recent changes.
+This now comprises Mike Jardon, Chief Executive Officer, working alongside the executive management team of Michael Bentham (CFO), John McAlister (Legal Counsel) and Alistair Geddes (EVP).

 By the early 1990s, Expro was growing quickly and put into place a plan to manage growth through targeted geographic expansion, service portfolio expansion, potential acquisitions and business efficiency improvements.